svenvg93/GitBook/docker/proxies/cloudflare-tunnels.md

 #### Prometheus Configuration

-Add the below to your existing `prometheus.yml`
+Add the following to your existing `prometheus.yml`:

 ```yaml
 scrape_configs: # Optional when its the first scrape job